HL7/fhir-saner/input/pagecontent/actors.md

 				[base]/metadata.
 3. A Measure Consumer that implements the Supplemental Data Option **shall** support creation of MeasureReport and Supplemental Data resources through the [HTTP Batch](https://www.hl7.org/fhir/http.html#transaction) operation and endpoint.
-4. A Measure Consumer that implements the Supplemental Data option must also implement the Push Option
+4. A Measure Consumer that implements the Supplemental Data option **shall** also implement the Push Option

 ##### Measure Consumer Conformance

 See the following CapabilityStatement resources for conformance requirements:
-* [CapabilityStatement-MeasureConsumer-Aggregate](CapabilityStatement-MeasureConsumer-Aggregate.html) Defines the additional requirements for the Measure Consumer implementing the Aggregate Option.
+* [CapabilityStatement-MeasureConsumer-Aggregate](CapabilityStatement-MeasureConsumer-Aggregate.html) Defines the requirements for the Measure Consumer implementing the Aggregate Option.
-* [CapabilityStatement-MeasureConsumer-CSV-Pull](CapabilityStatement-MeasureConsumer-CSV-Pull.html) Defines the additional requirements for the Measure Consumer implementing the CSV Option and the Pull Option.
+* [CapabilityStatement-MeasureConsumer-CSV-Pull](CapabilityStatement-MeasureConsumer-CSV-Pull.html) Defines the requirements for the Measure Consumer implementing the CSV Option and the Pull Option.
-* [CapabilityStatement-MeasureConsumer-CSV-Push](CapabilityStatement-MeasureConsumer-CSV-Push.html) Defines the additional requirements for the Measure Consumer implementing the CSV Option and the Push Option.
+* [CapabilityStatement-MeasureConsumer-CSV-Push](CapabilityStatement-MeasureConsumer-CSV-Push.html) Defines the requirements for the Measure Consumer implementing the CSV Option and the Push Option.
-* [CapabilityStatement-MeasureConsumer-Pull](CapabilityStatement-MeasureConsumer-Pull.html) Defines the additional requirements for the Measure Consumer implementing the Pull Option.
+* [CapabilityStatement-MeasureConsumer-Pull](CapabilityStatement-MeasureConsumer-Pull.html) Defines the requirements for the Measure Consumer implementing the Pull Option.
-* [CapabilityStatement-MeasureConsumer-Pull-Questionnaire](CapabilityStatement-MeasureConsumer-Pull-Questionnaire.html) Defines the additional requirements for the Measure Consumer implementing the Pull Option and the Questionnaire Option.
-* [CapabilityStatement-MeasureConsumer-Push](CapabilityStatement-MeasureConsumer-Push.html) Defines the additional requirements for the Measure Consumer implementing the Push Option.
+* [CapabilityStatement-MeasureConsumer-Push](CapabilityStatement-MeasureConsumer-Push.html) Defines the requirements for the Measure Consumer implementing the Push Option.
-* [CapabilityStatement-MeasureConsumer-SupplementalData](CapabilityStatement-MeasureConsumer-SupplementalData.html) Defines the additional requirements for the Measure Consumer implementing the Supplemental Data Option.
+* [CapabilityStatement-MeasureConsumer-SupplementalData](CapabilityStatement-MeasureConsumer-SupplementalData.html) Defines the requirements for the Measure Consumer implementing the Supplemental Data Option.
 #### Measure Intermediary

 The Measure Intermediary is a grouping of a Measure Source with a Measure Consumer.